curtisalexander/readstat-rs/README.md

 #### `csv`
 To write parsed data (as `csv`) to a file, invoke the following (default is to write all parsed data to the specified file).

 The default `--format` is `csv`.
-Thus the parameter is elided from the below examples.
+Thus, the parameter is elided from the below examples.

 ```sh
 readstat data /some/dir/to/example.sas7bdat --output /some/dir/to/example.csv